mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 infrastructure.
 But that really does not go well together with providing all of hackage in nixpkgs.
 For starters having every version of every Haskell package in nixpkgs would already be very verbose.
-And it would lead to tons of different builds for the same package even with the same version, one for every different valid build plan of dependencies.
-And still if nixpkgs would only build the build plans necessary to build every package once, your project would probably use a different build plan and therefore you would need to compile a lot of dependencies by yourself and couldn‘t use the precompiled derivations from nixpkgs.
+And Haskell dependency resolution is structured in a way that in one build all dependencies have to agree on the version of mutual further dependencies.
+That means two build plans that use the same version of one package might still need different builds of that package.
+As a result it could very well happen that your project could not profit a lot from the nixpkgs binary cache even when it had precompiled every version of every Haskell package.

 There can probably be said a lot more about this.
 But I have accepted that the chosen solution in nixpkgs actually has a lot of advantages (mainly fewer